 Why Temperament is Not Negotiable

-She continued to stomp on him, bury her head into him and kneeled on him.
-My husband Stu flew in and got her in a head lock and she dragged him across the paddock while I pulled Dad away.
+She continued to stomp on him, bury her head into him and kneel on him until my husband Stu reached us from across the paddock he flew straight in and put the cow in a head lock.
+While she fought Stu and dragged him across the paddock I pulled Dad away.

 Dad’s injuries were intense and he was black and blue all over.
 He had 23 breaks in his ribs, a punctured lung, she tore off his left ear and split his arm open and cracked his cheek bone.
-He was expected to die and was put in an induced coma but was fortunate (not to mention tough and wiry), and he survived but it changed all of us forever.
+He was expected to die and they asked me to contact his loved ones to put on the phone to say Goodbye.
+He was put in an induced coma but was fortunate (not to mention tough and wiry), and he survived against the odds.
+But it changed all of us forever.

 There is no room in our herd for animals with bad temperament.
 It is the first thing we cull and select for.
 It is not negotiable.
 Animals in their very nature can be unpredictable but in our Breeding Philosophy there is no more important trait than temperament.